 For example, we can open a link in a new tab, copy the address or bookmark it for later.
 All of which we can’t do with buttons.

-Call to action buttons—which again, are just links—are deceptive.
-Users are blissfully unaware because this styling removes their perceived affordance, obscuring their behaviour.
+Calls to action—which again, are just links—are deceptive.
+Their styling removes their perceived affordance, obscuring their behaviour.

-We could make call to action buttons look like regular links.
-But this makes them visually weak which negates their prominence.
+We could make calls to action look like regular links.
+But this makes them visually weak.
 Hence the problem.

 Sometimes it makes sense to present links next to buttons as part of the same menu.
 Kidly’s account menu button* shown earlier is next to a basket link.
 You wouldn’t know it though because both are styled the same way with iconography.